 A fun place to visit, there are loads of brilliant restaurants, bars and entertainment options available to visitors – such as Disneyland and Ocean Park – and nature is never very far away in the form of its delightful public parks.
-In addition to this, there are breathtaking views on offer from such places as Victoria Park and aboard the Star Ferry.
+In addition to these tourist attractions in Hong Kong, there are breathtaking views on offer from such places as Victoria Park and aboard the Star Ferry.
 With so much to see and do, Hong Kong really does have it all.

 A perfect day out for all the family, exploring Ocean Park’s wealth of attractions is loads of fun.
 It’s an oceanarium, animal theme park and amusement park rolled into one.